uis-prepcourse-2019/course-info/README.md

     1. `git add .`
     1. `git commit -m "any message"`
     1. `git push labs`
-1. Check your scroe from the Autograder page.
+1. Check your score from the Autograder page.
 1. Repeat above steps, every time you want to submit.